-Erin is in her 14th year of a six-month homeschooling experiment.
-She and her children have chosen an eclectic mix of homeschooling methods: all-in-one boxed curricula, literature-based learning, self-directed courses, co-op classes, massive open online courses (MOOCs), part-time enrollment in traditional high school courses, and dual-enrollment community college classes that have been synthesized into transcripts for college applications.
-Her eldest is enjoying his freshman year at a four-year university; her daughter is currently a homeschooled high school junior.
-When not homeschooling, Erin is a yoga teacher, a responder on the VaHomeschoolers Helpline, and managing editor of VaHomeschoolers Voice magazine.
+Erin Scherger is in her 16th (and final) year of a six-month homeschooling experiment.
+She and her children have chosen an eclectic mix of homeschooling methods: all-in-one boxed curricula, literature-based learning, self-directed courses, co-op classes, massive open online courses (MOOCs), part-time enrollment in traditional high school courses, and dual-enrollment community college classes, all of which have been synthesized into transcripts for college applications.
+Her eldest is enjoying much success at his four year university; her daughter is delighting in being wooed by multiple universities for next fall.
+When not homeschooling, Erin is a yoga teacher, a responder on the VaHomeschoolers Helpline and Helpdesk, and managing editor of VaHomeschoolers Voice.

 Many parents who homeschool the high school years will need to create some sort of transcript to represent their child’s high school experiences.
 However, there is more to applying to a four-year college than that!
-In this second part of the College Application Process series, learn about: other documentation you may have to prepare as your student’s guidance counselor, including the school profile and the counselor recommendation letter; possible considerations for the homeschool supplement of the Common App; and, oh, yes, information about putting together a transcript.
+In this second part of the College Application Process series, learn about other documentation you may have to prepare as […]